 Please note that we’re talking about a rough estimate of workforce costs for a small team alone.
 If you need more specific numbers, including a total project estimate, please contact us for more information.
-TATEEDA is a California-based company that employs a mix of local and remote developers to manage project costs for you.
+TATEEDA GLOBAL is a California-based company that employs a mix of local and remote developers to manage project costs for you.

 Duration of the Project

 Depending on the technological profile and the size of the team, project execution can take three to six months, on average.

 The duration of the project can be minimized by assembling ready solutions from different libraries or patient portal software vendors and open-source catalogs via API integration and appropriate setting of those components.

 At the same time, a highly customized patient portal with a lot of individualized solutions will require lengthier engagement from senior software engineers.
 This will contribute massively to additional development costs.

 Summary: A fairly complex patient portal software development project (including web development, cloud-based integration, and other features) can cost about $40-60K per project, with an average project duration of three to six months.

 How much does it cost to develop medical software?

 |Project duration||2-6 months (estimated)|

 |Project components||Online patient portal, multi-cloud backend, access authorization system, API integration, appointment management, notifications, and other features|